VBhojawala/vbhojawala.github.io/pages/python/04_Builtin_DataStructures/05_Counter.md

 <div id="tut-content">
     <ul>
-        <li> It stores hashable value as keys and count as integer value which can be negative too. </li>
+        <li> It stores hashable value as keys and any comparable type as value which can be negative too. </li>
         <li> It is similar to multiset or bag. </li>
         <li> It does not preserves the order of element as per insertion order.</li>
         <li> There is no restriction on value type but value type must support addition, subtraction and comparision.</li>